Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 All of these pens, no matter their price or their qualities as writing instruments, shared a common deficiency: their length made them somewhat less than convenient for carrying about, especially in one’s pocket or reticule.
 Various jewelers and pen makers came up with clever solutions to this problem, such as retractable pens (below, upper, a pen/pencil combo by an unidentified maker) and penholders that could be disassembled and put together with the pen or pencil exposed, or collapsed with the writing tips concealed (below, lower, a pen/pencil combo by Alexander Morton of New York City).

-With more than 80% of the U.S. adult population able to read and write in 1870, it was not only the well-to-do who needed pens.
+With more than 80% of the U.S. adult population able to read and write in 1870, it was not only the well heeled who needed pens.
 For the common people, these pens, essentially jewelry that wrote, were astronomically out of reach.
 Pen makers addressed this need with less costly collapsible pens, such as the cable-twist black hard rubber Aikin Lambert & Company pen shown below.
 Pens like this one and the Morton combo above, which are long enough for comfortable use when posted yet short enough to fit easily into a pocket or purse when capped, have become known as long/short pens.
-The design of this clipless pen set the pattern for several generations of future American long/short pens:
+The design of this clipless pen set the pattern for the next few generation of American long/short pens:

-The basic architecture of the Aikin Lambert pen shown above laid the groundwork for future generations of long/short pens, and by the 1920s, with dip pens largely obsolete, it had been applied to fountain pens.
+By the 1920s, with dip pens largely obsolete, the architecture pioneered by the Aikin Lambert pen above had been applied to fountain pens.
 Shown here is a Pick long/short fountain pen in celluloid.
 The back end of the barrel is slightly bulged to provide a friction fit for the cap when posted:

 With its barrel threads immediately adjacent to the section as with an ordinary fountain pen, this design ran the risk of being unstable in use: held only by friction when posted, with no barrel inside to keep it aligned, the overlong cap could easily be knocked loose and fall off.
 This problem was solved, rather cleverly, by Morris Kolber, whose U.S. Patent No 1,780,527, issued on November 4, 1930, moved the threads to the back of the barrel.
 With threads on either side of a flange at that location, the cap screwed onto the barrel when posting as well as when capping the pen, and it was no longer subject to being knocked loose.
 Here are a drawing from the patent and a New Diamond Point pen embodying Kolber’s design:

-In 1934, KaWeCo of Germany introduced a clipless long/short fountain pen called the Sport (Model 9).
-It was a follow-on to earlier models going back to 1911’s Model 616 retractable safety pen, and it is still in production today, virtually unchanged from that 1935 model.
-The Sport broke away from the idea of an extreme difference between capped and posted lengths as illustrated by the Pick and New Diamond Point pens above, setting the pattern for future generations of long/short pens.
+In 1934, Kaweco of Germany introduced a clipless long/short fountain pen called the Sport (Model 9).
+It was a follow-on to earlier models going back to 1911’s Model 616 retractable safety pen, and it is still in production today, virtually unchanged from that 1934 model.
+The Sport broke away from the idea of an extreme difference between capped and posted lengths as illustrated by the Pick and New Diamond Point pens above; and in so doing, it set the pattern for future generations of long/short pens.
 A family of accessories, including cases, accommodation clips, and models in different writing modes, has grown up around the fountain pen.
 Shown here is a burgundy Sport fountain pen made in 2018:

 In 1940, the first tier of American manufacturers entered the long/short fray, as Sheaffer introduced its own long/short pen, which it dubbed the Tuckaway.
 Elegantly set out in a solid gold or gold-filled body, the Tuckaway was marketed to men and women as the ideal pen to toss into one’s pocket or purse, where — unlike clip-type pens, which were visible and potentially in the way in a shirt pocket — it would be hidden and safe until it was taken out to be used.
 Like the New Diamond Point of a decade earlier, the Tuckaway was threaded for the cap at both ends.